Aerial View of Bishop Oyedepo’s 100,000 Seater Church Elicits Uproar: “Money Dey Where E Dey”

 Source: Instagram

-In the video making the rounds, an aerial view of the unfinished auditorium was displayed, as the project is not yet completed.
+In the video making the rounds, an aerial view of the unfinished auditorium was displayed.
+The clip showed that the project is yet to be completed.
 The structure, known as the Ark, resembles a stadium, with up to ten-story buildings.

 A man named Obnah pointed out that the project has been ongoing for 11 years, since he was in secondary school.
 He asked when it would be completed and urged the cleric to finish it before he gets old.